Summer holidays in UAE: Some pet owners shell out as much as Dh3,750 for pet-sitting services

 Ever wonder how UAE residents care for their pets when they fly out during the summer?
 Most, turn to pet-sitters.

-According to industry experts, there's a high demand for pet-sitting services during the summer and towards the end of the year as residents leave the country to vacation.
+According to industry experts, there's a high demand for pet-sitting services during the summer and towards the end of the year as residents leave the country for holidays.
 Specialised sitters offer regular check-ins and care for prices ranging from Dh70 to Dh170 per visit.

 Many take up to 3 weeks' vacation, with pet-setting expenses reaching up to Dh3,570, according to a Dubai-based pet-setting website.